 In the CAE market, software is sold to end users primarily through channel partners or Independent Software Vendors ("ISV") that have integrated Acceleware's solution into their software packages.
 Acceleware currently works with some of the world's largest companies in the electronics market, which consists of mobile phone manufacturers, industrial electronics firms, and government organizations.
-ISVs are an important sales channel for Acceleware, and work with the Company's sales force by selling on Acceleware's behalf, co-selling with Acceleware's sales people, or referring potential customers to Acceleware.
-In 2009, Acceleware's CAE ISV partners included Schmid & Partner Engineering AG ("SPEAG"), Remcom, Agilent Technologies, Synopsis, Inc., and Computer Simulation Technology ("CST").
+ISVs are an important sales channel for Acceleware's sales people, or referring potential customers to Acceleware.
+In 2010, Acceleware's CAE ISV partners included Schmid & Partner Engineering AG ("SPEAG"), Remcom, Agilent Technologies, Synopsis, Inc., and Computer Simulation Technology ("CST").
 The Company will continue to use ISVs with its software-only model.

 To drive future sales growth, Acceleware will work to add new ISV partnerships.
-In addition to expanding the Company's potential customer base, new ISV partnerships also provide Acceleware with additional reselling agents who are strongly incented to cross-sell Acceleware's products alongside their software solutions.
+In addition to expanding the Company's potential customer base, new ISV partnerships also provide Acceleware with additional reselling agents who are strongly incented to cross-sell Acceleware's products alongside their software solutions.^{}

 In addition to adding ISV partners, Acceleware is working to deliver new products and solutions to address the needs of a larger proportion of the installed base of its ISV partners.
-The Company is continuously improving its software acceleration products and expects to continue to release improved products with significant increases in performance every year.
+The Company is continuously improving its software acceleration products and expects to continue to release improved products with significant increases in performance every year.^{}

-In 2009, the Company actively sold products and consulting services to the oil and gas exploration market.
-In October 2009, the Company introduced its latest release on AxRTM with TTI which the Company believes is a state-of-the-art RTM seismic data processing product.
+In 2010, the Company actively sold products and consulting services to the oil and gas exploration market.
+In late 20 2009, the Company introduced its latest release on AxRTM with TTI which the Company believes is a state-of-the-art RTM seismic data processing product.
 This and other seismic data acceleration solutions, with dense packaging and improved economics in power and cooling, provides a multi-fold performance increase that reduce lengthy processing times and enable expedited drilling decisions for the oil and gas industry.
+In 2010 several organizations began evaluations of AxRTM.

-The Company currently sells product and services solutions into the oil and gas market and will continue to develop improvements to its products and intensify its marketing and business development activities in this market throughout 2010.
-The Company currently sells its seismic processing solutions through one reseller, and is actively pursuing other resellers.
-Acceleware has also seen significant sales directly to end-users in this market, and expects to continue to see significant direct sales going forward.
+The Company currently sells product and services solutions into the oil and gas market and will continue to develop improvements to its products and intensify its marketing and business development activities in this market throughout 2011.
+The Company currently sells its seismic processing solutions through two resellers, and is actively pursuing other resellers.
+Acceleware has also seen significant sales directly to end-users in this market, and expects to continue to see significant direct sales going forward.^{}